 Starting your Dedicated Server in rescue mode

-Description This page describes how to start your Dedicated Server in rescue mode through the Action panel in the Customer Portal.
+This page describes how to start your Dedicated Server in rescue mode through the Action panel in the Customer Portal.

 Rescue mode

 You can reboot your server in rescue mode if your operating system fails to boot or if you do not have access to your server anymore.
-Rescue mode, or LiveOS is a linux environment equipped with tools to support accessing your data.
+Rescue mode, or LiveOS is a Linux environment equipped with tools to support accessing your data.
 You can try to resolve the issue or back up data before performing a reinstallation.
 Please see Resolving server issues in Rescue Mode for support with troubleshooting.

 How to start rebooting a Dedicated Server in rescue mode